qfwc258/circuidipity/content/2014-04-27-ubuntu1404-virtualbox.rst

 ===========================

 :date: 2014-04-27 01:23:00
-:tags: virtualbox, vm, debian, ubuntu, linux
+:tags: vm, debian, ubuntu, linux
 :slug: ubuntu1404-virtualbox

 `Virtualbox <https://www.virtualbox.org/>`_ is virtualization software that allows a Linux user to HOST multiple GUEST operating systems as *virtual machines* (VMs).
 Its a cool tool for playing with different Linux distros and experimenting with configurations.